-Iain Donnelly, Programme Manager, has recently joined Fulfilling Lives Newcastle Gateshead (FLNG).
+Iain Donnelly, Programme Lead, has recently joined Fulfilling Lives Newcastle Gateshead (FLNG).
 In this blog Iain reflects on their Critical Time Intervention pilot.

 Between June 2018 and March 2020 we piloted a Critical Time Intervention (CTI) model as an alternative to the more traditional navigation approach that we had previously used in our work supporting people experiencing multiple disadvantage.